William Laud: Legacy

-Laud is remembered in the Church of England and the Episcopal Church with a commemoration on 10 January.
+Laud is remembered in the Church of England and the Episcopal Church of the United States with a commemoration on 10 January.

 His collected works in seven volumes were published between 1847 and 1860 in the Library of Anglo-Catholic Theology.

+The English diplomat Sir Thomas Roe, told the queen of Bohemia that Laud was 'very just, incorrupt...a rare counsellor for integrity'.

 Emeritus Professor at Cambridge, Patrick Collinson, an expert in Elizabethan Puritans, in 1980 published this rebuke of Laud in his book on the decades until 1625: "the greatest calamity ever visited upon the English Church".

 In September 2016, following King's School, Gloucester, Reading School named their newest students' division Laud House after him.

-The pun "give great praise to the Lord, and little Laud to the devil" is a joke attributed to Archibald Armstrong, Charles's court jester; Laud was known to be touchy about his diminutive stature.
+The pun "give great praise to the Lord, and little Laud to the devil" ("laud" meaning, "praise", from the Latin word laudāre) is a joke attributed to Archibald Armstrong, Charles's court jester; Laud was known to be touchy about his diminutive stature.